Cloth Diaper Basics: How to ask for Cloth Diapers at your Baby Shower

 In addition to making it easy for your friends and family to shop for cloth diapers for you, here are a few extra tips for asking for cloth at your baby shower.

 2. Have a diaper raffle!
-Put a spin on the traditional diaper raffle but ask your guests to bring at least one cloth diaper.
+Put a spin on the traditional diaper raffle and ask your guests to bring at least one cloth diaper.
 Every diaper gets an entry in the raffle.
 Feel free to use one of these diaper raffle cards with your invitations!

 "Hi [loved one], We are so excited to welcome our new baby into this world and are thrilled to have your sharing in this journey with us!
 We have decided to cloth diaper and request that guests do not bring disposable diapers to our shower as they will not be needed.
 Thank you for supporting us and we can't wait to see you soon!
-With love, [Krystal]"
+With love, [Your Name]"

 This short note shares your intentions and thanks them for their support.
 Really setting the expectation that if they do support you, they'll honor your request and not bring disposables to the shower.

 Some families are okay with getting some disposables at their shower.
-Remember that if you do get more than you need, you can pay it forward and give to a family in need, or donate them to a local charity.
+Remember that if you do get more than you need, you can pay it forward and give them to a family in need, or donate them to a local charity.

 4. Cloth Diaper Fund.
 A cloth diaper fund is a great way to ask for cloth diapers but take the responsibility off your guests.
 Ask guests to make monetary contributions to your stash.
 This will allow you full control over diaper purchases and ensure that you're getting exactly what you need.